-The Company has entered into an asset sale agreement with Oilvest Pty Ltd (Oilvest) for the divestment of its cryptocurrency exchange business Dig-Exchange (www.dig-exchange.com).
+The Company previously entered into an asset sale agreement with Oilvest Pty Ltd (Oilvest) for the divestment of its cryptocurrency exchange business Dig-Exchange (www.dig-exchange.com).
+The agreement was subsequently varied on 24 December 2020 by a deed of variation (Deed of Variation).

-As non-executive Director, Frank Huang, is the sole director and shareholder of Oilvest Pty Ltd, this agreement is a related party transaction.
+As non-executive Director, Frank Huang, is the sole director and shareholder of Oilvest Pty Ltd, this agreement was a related party transaction.

-The key terms of the agreement are as follows:
+Under the terms of the agreement:

-- (a) Haodex agrees to sell to Oilvest, and Oilvest agrees to purchase from Haodex, the Dig-Exchange cryptocurrency exchange business and all associated assets including but not limited to: - (1) the business name and records; - (2) all DIGC cryptocurrency generated and held by Haodex at the agreement execution date; and - (3) all intellectual property rights used in the Dig-Exchange business including trade marks, domain name and website; - (b) In consideration for the transaction, Oilvest has paid to Haodex the purchase price comprising: - (1) \$1,000,000 in immediately available funds; and - (2) \$2,100,000 for services provided including, but not limited to, website and technical support, maintenance, use of intellectual property, and providing ongoing updates and security patches; and - (c) The parties agree that title to and risk in the business and associated assets passed from Haodex to Oilvest on 1 July 2018.
+- (a) Haodex agreed to sell to Oilvest, and Oilvest agreed to purchase from Haodex, the Dig-Exchange cryptocurrency exchange business and all associated assets including but not limited to: - (1) the business name and records: - (2) all DIGC cryptocurrency generated and held by Haodex at the agreement execution date: and - (3) all intellectual property rights used in the Dig-Exchange business including trade marks, domain name and website; - (b) In consideration for the transaction, Oilvest paid to Haodex the purchase price comprising: - (1) \$1,000,000 in immediately available funds; and - \$2,100,000 for services provided including, but not limited to, website and technical support, maintenance, use of intellectual property, and providing ongoing updates and security patches (Services).